zfcampus/zf-content-negotiation/README.md

 #### `ZF\ContentNegotiation\AcceptListener`

 This listener is attached to the `MvcEvent::EVENT_DISPATCH` event with priority `-10`.
-It is primarily responsible for preforming the actual selection and casting of a controllers response/ view model based on the content-negotiation configuration.
+It is responsible for performing the actual selection and casting of a controller's view model based on the content negotiation configuration.

 #### `ZF\ContentNegotiation\ContentTypeListener`

 This listener is attached to the `MvcEvent::EVENT_ROUTE` event with a priority of `-625`.
-It is primarily responsible for using the Content-Type header in order to determine how the content body should be deserialized.
-Values are then persisted inside of a ParameterDataContainer which is stored in the `ZFContentNegotiationParameterData` key of the `MvcEvent` object.
+It is responsible for examining the `Content-Type` header in order to determine how the content body should be deserialized.
+Values are then persisted inside of a `ParameterDataContainer` which is stored in the `ZFContentNegotiationParameterData` key of the `MvcEvent` object.

 #### `ZF\ContentNegotiation\AcceptFilterListener`

 This listener is attached to the `MvcEvent::EVENT_ROUTE` event with a priority of `-625`.
-It is primarily responsible for ensuring the route matched controller is configured to respond to the specific media type in the current request's `Accept` header.
-If it cannot, it will short-circuit the MVC dispatch process by returning a 406 _Cannot honor Accept type specified_ error.
+It is responsible for ensuring the controller selected by routing is configured to respond to the specific media type in the current request's `Accept` header.
+If it cannot, it will short-circuit the MVC dispatch process by returning a `406 Cannot honor Accept type specified` response.

 #### `ZF\ContentNegotiation\ContentTypeFilterListener`

 This listener is attached to the `MvcEvent::EVENT_ROUTE` event with a priority of `-625`.
-It is primarily responsible for ensuring the route matched controller can accept content in the request body specified by the media type in the current request's `Content-Type` header.
-If it cannot, it will short-circuit the MVC dispatch process by returning a 415 _Invalid content-type specified_ error.
+It is responsible for ensuring the route matched controller can accept content in the request body specified by the media type in the current request's `Content-Type` header.
+If it cannot, it will short-circuit the MVC dispatch process by returning a `415 Invalid content-type specified` response.

 ZF2 Services